-Thus, as per Order no. 1171 issued by the Ministry of Environment regarding the approval of the environmental permits and the environmental integrated authorizations, published in the Official Gazette and enacted as of 15 November 2018 (“Endorsement Act”), holders of environmental permits and environmental integrated authorizations will have to annually request the endorsement of these permits in order to maintain the validity thereof.
-Prior to the enactment of the Endorsement Act, the environmental permit was valid for a period of 5 years and the integrated environmental authorization for a period of 10 years.
+In accordance with Order no. 1171, issued by the Ministry of Environment regarding the approval of environmental permits and environmental integrated authorisations and published in the Official Gazette and enacted as of 15 November 2018 (“Endorsement Act”), holders of environmental permits and environmental integrated authorisations will have to annually request the endorsement of these permits in order to maintain their validity.
+Prior to the Endorsement Act, the environmental permit was valid for a period of 5 years and the integrated environmental authorisation for a period of 10 years.

-The National Environment Protection Agency (“NEPA”) is the competent authority to issue the yearly endorsements but may delegate its powers to the regional Environmental Protection Agencies (“EPA”).
+The National Environment Protection Agency (“NEPA”) is the competent authority that will issue the yearly endorsements, but it may delegate its powers to the regional Environmental Protection Agencies (“EPA”).

-As of 15 November 2018, in order to maintain the validity of the environmental permits and environmental integrated authorizations for the period these have been issued for, holders of such environmental permits will have to annually request the NEPA/EPA for endorsement thereof (“Endorsement”).
+Therefore, from 15 November 2018, in order to maintain the validity of the environmental permits and environmental integrated authorisations for their original periods, holders of such permits must annually request their endorsement by NEPA/EPA (“Endorsement”).

-When applying for the Endorsement, the following documents have to be provided to the NEPA/EPA:
+When applying for the Endorsement, the following documents have to be provided to NEPA/EPA:

-(III) an affidavit that the activity is carried out under the same conditions for which the environmental permit or the integrated environmental authorization was originally issued and that no changes have occurred with respect to the conditions established therein.
+(iii) an affidavit stating that the activity is carried out under the same conditions for which the environmental permit or the environmental integrated authorisation was originally issued, and that no changes have occurred.

-The request for the issuance of the Endorsement shall be filed with the NEPA/EPA yearly, the latest 60 days prior to the anniversary of the grant of the original environmental permit/environmental integrated authorization.
+The request for the Endorsement must be filed with NEPA/EPA yearly and, at the latest, 60 days prior to the anniversary of the grant of the original environmental permit or environmental integrated authorisation.

-Within 10 days of receipt of the request for the Endorsement, NEPA/EPA shall set a date for the site inspection.
-The reason for such site visit is to verify and confirm the compliance of the site with the authorized conditions contained in the environmental permit/environmental integrated authorization.
-Among other parameters, the NEPA/EPA shall also check status of the completion of prior imposed measures (i.e. obligations imposed within the issued permits or conformity programs).
+Within 10 days of receipt of the Endorsement request, NEPA/EPA shall set a date for a site inspection.
+This is to verify and confirm the site compliance with the authorised conditions contained in the environmental permit or environmental integrated authorisation.
+Amongst other obligations, NEPA/EPA must also check the completion status of prior imposed measures (i.e. obligations imposed within the issued permits or conformity programmes).

-Should such correlation between the authorized conditions contained in the environmental permit/environmental integrated authorization be confirmed, the EPA shall issue the Endorsement, thus maintaining the validity of the environmental permit / environmental integrated permit.
+In the event that the authorised conditions contained in the environmental permit or environmental integrated authorisation are confirmed, the EPA shall issue the Endorsement, thereby maintaining the validity of the environmental permit or environmental integrated authorisation.

-The decision of the NEPA/EPA to refuse issuance of the Endorsement may be contested within an administrative court.
+The decision of NEPA/EPA to refuse issue of the Endorsement may be contested within an administrative court.

-Due to the procedure being so new there is no practice to be analysed so far, however it will be interesting to monitor the nature of the irregularities/inconsistencies which could trigger the refusal of the Endorsement and whether such coincide with the conditions for the revocation or even annulment of the environmental permits and/or authorizations, since the missing annual endorsement would have as a consequence the exact same effect as the revocation or even annulment of the environmental permits and/or authorizations.
+Due to the procedure being so new there is no NEPA/EPA practice to be analysed so far, however it will be interesting to monitor the nature of any irregularities which could trigger the refusal of the Endorsement, and whether they coincide with the conditions for the revocation, or even annulment, of environmental permit and/or environmental integrated authorisations, since the failure to obtain the annual Endorsement would have the exact same effect as the revocation or annulment of the permits and/or authorisations.

-Should you have any questions or need further information in relation the above, please contact our Energy and Environmental Team, Silviu Stratulat, Managing Partner, at SStratulat@saa.ro, Irina Petre, Partner, at IPetre@saa.ro and Laura Neacsu, Managing Associate, at LNeacsu@saa.ro, or call the Stratulat Albulescu Attorneys at Law office on +40 (21) 316 87 49.
+Should you have any questions or need further information in relation the above, please contact our Energy and Environmental Team: Silviu Stratulat, Managing Partner, at SStratulat@saa.ro; Irina Petre, Partner, at IPetre@saa.ro and Laura Neacsu, Managing Associate, at LNeacsu@saa.ro, or call our office on +40 (21) 316 87 49.